9 Best Dual Coffee Maker Reviews: One Coffee Machine; Two Brew Methods.

 If counter space is at a premium but you still want the flexibility to brew either a full carafe or a single cup, check out this clever design from Mr. Coffee, which takes 50% less space than a traditional coffee machine.

-Though it measures only a little over 7 inches wide, you’ll be surprised by the amount of functionality here.
+Though it measures only a little over 20 cm wide, you’ll be surprised by the amount of functionality here.
 Using either pods or ground coffee, it can brew a full 10-cup carafe or a single serving — or, thanks to the Select-A-Cup feature, any amount in between!
 You can program it to brew at a later time, and unlike most dual coffee makers, this option works for both carafe and single serve modes.

 It comes with a thermal carafe, which we think is always the best choice for coffee quality.
 But in this case it also has the advantage of keeping this brewer’s footprint small, with no need for a hot plate and the accompanying electronics.
 We were equally impressed with the advanced water filtration system, something rarely seen in inexpensive brewers.
 It ensures the best water quality and thus the best tasting morning java (4).